gildor2/UEViewer/readme.txt

 This is a console application, there is no GUI.
 For the list of command line options run 'umodel' without arguments.
-Note: if you will launch program from Windows explorer etc, you will get a console window with a help message, but this windoww will immediately disappear.
+Note: if you will launch program from Windows explorer etc, you will get a console window with a help message, but this window will immediately disappear.

 Keyboard:
 H                full keyboard help